sambody/inkscape-guide-tools/README.md

 Restart or open Inkscape.

+### Where to find them

 The extensions will all be available in the menu under **Extensions > Guide**

 ### Other extensions

 Other guides related extensions for Inkscape:

-- The [Inkscape Grid Maker extension](https://github.com/sambody/inkscape-grid-maker), which I made to generate guides in a grid of columns/rows with gutters.
+- The [Inkscape Grid Maker extension](https://github.com/sambody/inkscape-grid-maker), which I made to generate guides in a grid of columns/rows with gutters - useful for web design for example.
 - Guides Creator (part of Inkscape by default), by Jonas Termeau - to divide your document into equal parts, or in proportional parts (rule of thirds, golden rule).
 Limited to 10 divisions, no gutters.
 I've used that extension as a base to make my extensions, so thanks to Jonas' work.

 ### Tips

-- You can add a keyboard shortcut to any extension. (todo: step by step instructions)
+- You can add a keyboard shortcut to any extension. (todo: step by step instructions; for now google it)

 ### News